beyondcodesandalgos/CODESOFT/README.md

 This repository contains my submissions for the CodSoft Python Programming Internship.
-I have chosen the "Python Programming internship".This internship program provided an opportunity to deepen my understanding of Python and enhance my problem-solving skills through practical applications.
+I have chosen the "Python Programming internship".
+This internship program provided an opportunity to deepen my understanding of Python and enhance my problem-solving skills through practical applications.

 For successful completion of the internship, I have undertaken the following three tasks:
 1. Task 2: Calculator